 - Also, a heavy inundation of rainwater from a storm can also put strain on the system.

-- FPL encourages customers to visit FPL.com/Storm for tips on how to prepare.
+- FPL encourages customers to visit the FPL Storm Center page for tips on how to prepare.

-- Once the storm is over, visit FPL.com/Outage for updates on power restoration.
+- Once the storm is over, visit the FPL Outage page for updates on power restoration.
 You can also follow FPL on Facebook (FPL Connect) and Twitter (@insideFPL) for updates.

-- Download the new FPL Mobile App to report or get the latest information on outages.
+- You can download the new FPL Mobile App to report or get the latest information on outages.
 Customers can also get on-the-go, instant and secure access to their accounts.
 The app is available for download in the iOS App Store and Google Play.

 - Call 1-800-4-OUTAGE (1-800-468-8243) immediately to report a dangerous condition such as a downed power line.